mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "But then why would he help me?"

-"To embarrass me and lower my status in the Senate.
+"To embarrass me and lower my status in the senate.
 Or perhaps he's working some other angle with the senate.
 Whatever it is you stay away from whatever he's offering, no matter how good he makes it sound.
 Do you understand?"

 "I understand."